Emergency Medical Information Center

 Certain prescription drugs are considered controlled substances and subject to the regulations established by the Korean Food and Drug Administration and the Korean Customs Service.
 The procedures outlined below for importing/shipping medications or hand-carrying medications into the Republic of Korea are subject to change without notice.
 We recommend that you plan in advance and confirm the procedures with the relevant Korean authorities before bringing any drugs into the Republic of Korea.

-For narcotic medications, visitors must submit a written application to the Narcotics Control Division of the Korean Food and Drug Administration (KFDA) before traveling.
-Please contact the KFDA for application procedure and up-to-date information at 82-43-719-2813 or by e-mail at email@example.com.
+The Narcotics Policy Division of the Korean Food and Drug Administration (KFDA) states that any narcotics-containing medication (including CBD oil) is strictly prohibited from import into Korea, even with the doctor’s prescription.
+For other prescription medications, visitors must submit a written application to the Narcotics Control Division of the Korean Food and Drug Administration (KFDA) before traveling.
+Please contact the KFDA for application procedure and up-to-date information at +82-43-719-2813 or by email at email@example.com.

 For medications that do not contain narcotics or amphetamines, up to six bottles of medication (or equivalent to a three-month supply) will be permitted into Korea, provided they are for personal use only.
 Visitors must bring the original prescriptions, a letter from your doctor specifying the medical condition, and a statement from your doctor on the medicines you are importing.